qianwens/asbdemo/.appmod-kit/templates/plan-template.md

 - Group related changes that serve a single user goal into one task (e.g., all changes needed to migrate to PostgreSQL)
 - Each task should be independently testable with integration tests
 - Do not add tests for unimpacted code or existing functionality unless user requested
-- Look into the skill definitions in `.appmod-kit/skills/skill-index.json` to find relevant skills that can be used by this project
+- Look into the skill definitions in `.appmod-kit/skills/skill-index.json` to find relevant skills that can be used by this project based on the skill description, **if custom skill has duplication with build-int skill, choose the custom skill**
 - **IMPORTANT**: Do NOT read individual skill files at this stage; Do Not include the skill detail in the tasks.

 **Template**: